 Phase One: Cost of Doing Business

 - $150 filing fee / $75 annual report

 Starting Your Illinois LLC

-Although it may seem complicated, the process to start an LLC in Illinois is much less difficult than you think — especially when you have experienced help.
+Although it may seem complicated, the process to start an LLC in Illinois is much less difficult than you think.
 The first phase for Illinois LLC formation includes the following steps:

 - Step 1: Name your LLC

 - Step 2: Establish Ownership of your LLC